savonet/blog/_posts/2024-02-10-video-canvas-and-ai.md

 end
 ```

-This tracks all the information we need for our dynamic elements.
-The `string.of_int` is new in `2.3.x`.
+This tracks all the information we need for our dynamic elements. `string.of_int` is new in `2.3.x`.
 Again, if you are on one of the `2.2.x` version, you can
 import its code into your script.
 It is [here](https://github.com/savonet/liquidsoap/blob/main/src/libs/string.liq#L129)

 Now, we can add our dynamic elements!